orenbenkiki/dynamake/docs/tutorial.rst

 a result, by default DynaMake will execute several actions in parallel, subject to the setting of ``--jobs``.

-It is possible to define some additional resources using :py:func:`dynamake.resources` to restrict parallel execution.
+It is possible to define some additional resources using :py:func:`dynamake.resource_parameters` to restrict parallel execution.
 For example:

 .. code-block:: python